Private Parts and Pieces IV: A Catch at the Tables: Side one

 "Arboretum Suite" is a suite of four-movement suite that Phillips wrote for the wedding of two friends in 1980, based on Winkworth Arboretum in Surrey.
 The liner notes detail a humorous description of the piece: "The music attempts to describe the social occasion as troops of bizarre-clad hikers set out in high spirits, armed with footballs and frisbees, upset the neighbours and fall in the lake before trudging their bedraggled way back to a warm fire and glorious tea".
-The last section, "Lights on the Hill", was a fully arranged song at first, of which producer Richard Scott had used a version of it for his own projects.
+The last section, "Lights on the Hill", was a fully arranged song at first, of which producer Richard Scott had used a version for his own projects.
 The original instrumental version was recorded, and the positive reaction from various people encouraged Phillips to include it on his next Private Parts & Pieces album.
 It was recorded at Send Barns in July 1980.

 "Dawn over the Lake" was recorded in March 1981.
 It is more experimental and improvisational that was recorded in a more spontaneous manner, with Phillips playing his 12-string guitar with unusual tuning with a Roland drum machine.
 He had set the machine to produce a straightforward rock drum pattern, but slowed it down to the point where it "doesn't sound like that at all".
 Phillips developed the track with no set intention on including it on the album.
 "I was just mucking around, so the track itself is edited down and the edits are not perfect but I think it's strongly atmospheric."
 Upon the album's release he was worried that the piece ran too long.